Hello and welcome to the BEST banana bread recipe I’ve ever made – and it just so happens to be dairy-free banana bread!

 I am absolutely in love with this easy dairy-free banana bread.

 I am super thankful that I’ve been having these weird banana cravings lately and thus overbought bananas.
 And then several of the bananas went overripe and I was like, well obviously we need banana bread in this house.
 Stat.

 I didn’t want any fancy schmancy banana bread.
 Just the good ol’ classic stuff, no walnuts thank you (blech).
-A moist, sweet, sturdy-yet-tender loaf that fills the house with that come-hither scent.
+A moist, sweet, sturdy-yet-tender simple banana bread loaf that fills the house with that come-hither scent.

 Yes, banana bread can be come-hithery.
 At least, I think so!